ricallinson/deuce/README.md

 	> ./bin/yui3-offline
 	> Running at http://localhost:3000/index.html

 Once running it will serve a single [http://localhost:3000/index.html](http://localhost:3000/index.html) page and YUI3 from the path [http://localhost:3000/yui](http://localhost:3000/yui).
-The version of YUI3 used is the same as the version installed with __YUI3 Offline__.
+The version of [YUI3](http://yuilibrary.com/) used is one installed with __YUI3 Offline__.
 You can check this by running the following command.

 	> npm ls yui

 ### init.js

-When opened in a browser __YUI3 Offline__ will try and (use)[http://yuilibrary.com/yui/docs/yui/] a module named "init".
+Once opened in a browser __YUI3 Offline__ will try and (use)[http://yuilibrary.com/yui/docs/yui/] a module named "init".

 	YUI.add("init", function (Y) {
 		Y.log("Hello world!");